 UNODC Country Profiles

-An Implementation Review Group has been established to oversee and improve the country reviews, and is intended to serve as a forum for the states parties to exchange experiences and evaluate the country reports.
+An Implementation Review Group (IRG) was established to improve and assist with the review process.
+It serves as a forum where states parties can share experiences and evaluate country reports.

 Implementation Review Group of the United Nations Convention against Corruption